 In a large mixing bowl, add egg or flax egg, sugar, butter and bananas and mix to combine and smooth.

 Add dry ingredients and wet ingredients and mix to combine.

 Stir in chips and nuts if using.

-Using a large spoon divide batter evenly among the muffin cups.
-Top with additional chocolate chips if desired.
+Using a large spoon scoop or pour batter into prepared bread pan and spread evenly.
+Top with additional chocolate chips and walnuts if desired.